Phnom Penh, Cambodia – December 16, 2016: New GIS Climate Change Toolkit introduced

 Overall, the tool received positive reviews for its ability to communicate climate change information.
 Workshop participants suggested adding data for the commune level, data related to flooding and organizing more training workshops in future for various ministries, institutions, academia and the private sector.
 H.E.
 Chub Paris, Deputy Secretary General of National Council for Sustainable Development expressed his excitement about the prospect of a tool to harmonize climate change projections in Cambodia, the opportunity to learn how to use it and for his continued involvement in the discussion of its development.

-Once completed, the toolkit will be hosted on MoE’s website and can be used by all sectors of the Cambodian Government for development planning and management.
+The toolkit will be hosted on MoE’s website and can be used by all sectors of the Cambodian Government for development planning and management.